saSinclair/jmot-lib/README.md

 | 0.916667 | 0:55 | 12.916667 | 12:55 |
 |        1 | 1:00 |        13 | 13:00 |

-:information_source: *1 hour is equal to 60 mintues.*
+:information_source: *1 hour is equal to 60 minutes.*

 ## Usage